Making Miramar Peninsula predator free is the first stage of our wider plan to make Wellington the world’s fist predator free capital city.

 Is it safe for my pet/kids?

-The bait will be carefully placed in locked bait stations around the peninsula.
+The bait will be carefully placed in locked bait stations around the peninsula that have been secured to the ground.
 The bait stations will keep the bait secure and will require a key to get to the bait.

 Where on the property will it go?